 While 45% of more than 18,000 people examined in 1994 had 30 nanograms per milliliter or more of vitamin D, the level physicians consider sufficient for wellness, ten years later that figure dropped to 23%.
 With that being said, slightly more recent findings show some improvement: in 2011, 42% of the population exhibited low vitamin D levels, with the greatest deficiencies appearing in minority groups.
 The number increases to 69.2% in Hispanics and 82.1% in African-Americans.

-Specifically, people living at latitudes above 40 degrees are at a particular risk of a deficiency, because even if they do choose to venture outdoors during the wintertime, sunlight during that time of year is ineffective at stimulating the conversion of pre-vitamin D to vitamin D.
+Specifically, people living at altitudes above 40 degrees are at particular risk of a deficiency, because even if they do choose to venture outdoors during the wintertime, sunlight during that time of year is ineffective at stimulating the conversion of pre-vitamin D to vitamin D.

 With low vitamin D becoming such a widespread phenomenon, you might think the majority of the population would be ailing.
 While there are indeed some noticeable signs and symptoms of a vitamin D deficiency, these can often be attributed to other factors such as the aging process.